-This conference was organised by the Digital Research Humanities Association and looked at the impact new (and not so new) technologies are having on the ways art is produced and received by audiences.
+This conference was organised by the Digital Research in the Arts and Humanities and looked at the impact new (and not so new) technologies are having on the ways art is produced and received by audiences.
 Speakers also explored concepts of immersion as they relate to information (or filter) bubbles on the internet.

 Some of the questions papers addressed included:

 What is the internet doing to our perception and experience of reality?

 Why do we still talk about VR like it’s a new technology?

 What realities should be immerse ourselves in to avert climate catastrophe?

 One of the conference organisers Dani Ploeger kicked off proceedings with two provocations: ‘VR is dead’ and ‘The World Isn’t Real’.
 Those of us who have been following the post-truth conversation will be familiar with the second statement, but the first is some ways more shocking.
 VR remains a cutting edge technology in the cultural imagination despite the fact that it has existed since the early 1990s.
 Devices like the Occulus Rift are supposed to be bringing it into the domestic sphere, but the cumbersome headset remain a barrier to becoming fully integrated into our daily lives.
 I agree with Dani that the polymorphic medium of the internet has turned the real world into a virtual experience where our sense of the real is being constantly reconfigured.